Baro Bazar Union

 Baro Bazar Union (বারবাজার ইউনিয়ন) is a union parishad of Kaliganj Upazila, in Jhenaidah District, Khulna Division of Bangladesh.
 The union has an area of 36.26 km2 and as of 2001 had a population of 24,483.
 There are 11 villages and 6 mouzas in the union.

+Mohammadabad

+Mohammadabad, an ancient city established in the 14th century Bengal Sultanate period, is located within this union.
+Around 15 archaeological sites are discovered in this three square kilometer area.